cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ~~~~
 {: #rfc9162_sha256_inclusion_receipt_inclusion_proof align="left" title="Example inclusion receipt decoded inclusion proof"}

-The vds in the protected header is necessary to understand the inclusion proof structure in the unprotected header.
+The VDS in the protected header is necessary to understand the inclusion proof structure in the unprotected header.

 The inclusion proof and signature are verified in order.
 First the verifiers applies the inclusion proof to a possible entry (set member) bytes.